wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

     ]
 ```

-*Example.* Caller-to-Dealer `CALL` with mqtt payload.
-Specifying `"ppt_scheme": "mqtt"` simply indicates, that
+*Example.* Caller-to-Dealer `CALL` with MQTT payload.
+Specifying `"ppt_scheme": "mqtt"` simply indicates that
-original source of payload data is received from related system.
-Specifying `"ppt_serializer": "json"` means, that
+the original source of payload data is received from a related system.
+Specifying `"ppt_serializer": "json"` means that
-original mqtt message payload was parsed and encoded with `json` serializer.
+the original MQTT message payload was parsed and encoded with the `json` serializer.

 {align="left"}
 ```json